w3f/Grants-Program/docs/RFPs/Open/alternative-polkadot-js-api-console.md

     - keyboard shortcuts
     - [example](#Proposed-RFP)

-    more features which makes the polkadot js experience productive and smoother are welcome
+    Any additional features which make the Polkadot-JS experience more productive and smoother are welcome.